Welcome to SBUWelcome to SBUStony Brook University

 Previously known as SAC 221 and SAC 169, both rooms have undergone extensive renovations and updates that the campus community can enjoy!
 Both spaces are now open for campus departments and organizations to make reservations for these spaces.

-Career Center Studio
+Career Center Studios

 Places to Study: